aminya/eslint-plugin-yaml/README.md

 }
 ```

-You can run ESLint on individual JSON files or you can use the `--ext` flag to add JSON files to the list.
+You can run ESLint on individual YAML files or you can use the `--ext` flag to add YAML files to the list.

 ```
 eslint . --ext .yaml --ext .js